 A book artist and poet, Rick Black has loved the poetry of Yehuda Amichai for many years.
 He felt as though he had found a sensibility akin to his own.
-He loved Yehuda Amichai’s poems about family as well as those about love and war.
+He loved Amichai’s poems about family as well as those about love and war.

-In 2003, Black was walking down 27th Street in New York City when he saw a huge banner, “Center for Book Arts.”
+After returning to the States, Rick was walking down 27th Street in New York City when he saw a huge banner, “Center for Book Arts.”
 Inside a well-lit studio, he fell in love with the poetry broadsheets, the huge guillotine paper cutters, the old-fashioned book presses and Vandercook printers.
 He started taking classes in basic bookbinding, miniature books, pop-ups, Japanese bookbinding and other subjects.

 Two years later, he founded a small poetry press.
 He named it to reflect people’s need to slow down and share each other’s light—hence, Turtle Light Press.
 Two years later, Black suggested a limited edition artist book of Yehuda Amichai’s work to Amichai’s widow, Hana–and the result has been the production of The Amichai Windows.

 Rick Black offers a few talks and workshops for university libraries and classes, synagogues and JCCs.

 When he’s not working, Rick spends time with his wife, Laura, and their daughter, gardening and reading in their home in Arlington, Virginia.
 He is a member of the Pyramid Atlantic Art Center in Hyattsville, MD, the DC-Area Literary Translators Network, the College Book Arts Association and the Washington Rare Books Group.